Masresha Fetene

-Masresha Fetene FAAS (ማስረሻ ፈጠነ, born 15 December 1954) is an Ethiopian professor of Plant Ecophysiologist at the Department of Plant Biology and Biodiversity Management, Addis Ababa University.
+Masresha Fetene FAAS (ማስረሻ ፈጠነ, born 15 December 1954) is an Ethiopian professor of Plant Ecophysiology at the Department of Plant Biology and Biodiversity Management, Addis Ababa University.

 Early life and education

-Masresha Fetene was born in Mertolemariam, Gojjam, Amhara Region, Ethiopia in 15 December 1954.
+Masresha Fetene was born in Mertolemariam, Gojjam, Amhara Region, Ethiopia on 15 December 1954.

 He obtained a Bachelor of Science in Biology from the Department of Biology, Addis Ababa University (1976–1982) with a distinction, followed by a Master of Science from the same institute (1983–1985).
-He then completed a PhD in Plant Ecophysiology (1987–1990) from the Institute of Botany, Technische Universität Darmstadt, Germany, on German Academic Exchange Service (DAAD) PhD Fellowship, before becoming a Research Assistat until 1992 at the University of Bayreuth on a Research Fellowship funded by German research Foundation.
+He then completed a PhD in Plant Ecophysiology (1987–1990) from the Institute of Botany, Technische Universität Darmstadt, Germany, on German Academic Exchange Service (DAAD) PhD Fellowship, before becoming a Research Assistant until 1992 at the University of Bayreuth on a Research Fellowship funded by German research Foundation.

 Career and research

 Fetene returned to Ethiopia to join the Department of Biology, Addis Ababa University, as an Assistant Professor (1993–1996), before being promoted to an Associate Professor and Head of the Department (1996–2002), and a Professor of Ecophysiologist in 2002.
 He was the Director and General Editor of Addis Ababa University Press (2006–2011), and the Associate Dean (2001–2004) and Vice President (2009–2013) of the Research and Graduate Studies, Faculty of Science, Addis Ababa University.
 Between 1996 and 2004, Fetene was the Editor-in-Chief of SINET: Ethiopian Journal of Science, a journal published by the Faculty of Science, Addis Ababa University since 1971.

 Fetene research and policies focuses on Biodiversity, Stress (biology), photosynthesis and ecophysiology.
 He obtained the International Professional Certificate of STI Policy Management from the International Science, Technology and Innovation Center for South-South Cooperation, UNESCO.
 Fetene visited the Scientific Advisory Board, Umeå University on a Summer Research Fellowship in 2006.